edwardcallow/tesco-jargon/o.md

 When a product normally available in store isn’t available.
 > ![Stock control](assets/images/tag-stockcontrol.png)

-#### Outer-case code
+#### Outer-case code (OCC)
-A barcode, which can be scanned, on the outside of a case of products.
+A barcode on the outside of a delivery case of products which is scanned throughout the supply network.
 > ![Distribution](assets/images/tag-distribution.png) ![Stock control](assets/images/tag-stockcontrol.png)